NanoComp/meep/doc/docs/Python_User_Interface.md

 **`flux(direction, where, resolution)`**
 —
-Given a `Volume` `where` (may be 0d, 1d, 2d, or 3d) and a `resolution` (in grid points / distance unit), compute the far fields in `where` (which may lie *outside* the cell) in a grid with the given resolution (which may differ from the FDTD solution) and return its Poynting flux in `direction` as a Numpy array.
+Given a `Volume` `where` (may be 0d, 1d, 2d, or 3d) and a `resolution` (in grid points / distance unit), compute the far fields in `where` (which may lie *outside* the cell) in a grid with the given resolution (which may differ from the FDTD solution) and return its Poynting flux in `direction` as a list.
 The dataset is a 1d array of nfreq dimensions.

 ### Load and Dump Structure